sjotterman/namr-api/README.md

+# Startup Name Generator

+This is a silly project that I made just to mess around with Next.js based APIs.

+You click a button and get a randomized startup-sounding name.

+The even simpler frontend code is here: https://github.com/sjotterman/namr-frontend

+You can see the finished product at https://namr.samuelotterman.com/

 # API routes with REST

 Next.js ships with [API routes](https://github.com/zeit/next.js#api-routes), which provide an easy solution to build your own `API`.
 This example shows how it can be used to create your [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) api.